clear perfume bottle on white fur textile

 Keeping fragrances and body sprays in your purse decreases their shelf life.
 This is particularly common in roller balls and travel-size body sprays meant to be on the go with you.

-Body sprays stored in your bag tend to expire soon because they are consistently exposed to environmental changes in your purse, such as going outside on a cold day or in hot, humid environments during warmer months.
+Body sprays stored in your bag tend to expire quickly because they are repeatedly exposed to environmental conditions in your bag, such as cold days or hot, humid conditions during the warmer months.

 Store In A Dark Place

-Sunlight and man-made light can slowly impact the DNA of your favorite fragrances.
-To prolong the life of your body spray, ensure it is exposed to the least amount of light possible.
+Sunlight and artificial light can gradually affect the DNA of your favorite fragrances.
+To prolong the life of your body spray, keep it out of direct sunlight.

 Keep The Bottle Closed

 As soon as you open that beautiful perfume bottle, oxygen slowly enters the bottle.
-This leads to the scent oxidizing, which can make your body spray go bad over time.
+This causes the scent to oxidize, which can make your body spray degrade over time.
 Avoid opening perfumes and body sprays until you’re ready to use them.
-After that, keep the cap on them to help oxidation happen later instead of sooner.
+After that, keep the caps on them to delay oxidation rather than accelerate it.

 Low Humidity

 Perfumes and body sprays don’t hold up as well in humid environments.
 Like the rest of your beauty products, they must be stored in a dry climate.
-That means not keeping them in the bathroom, basement, attic, or other areas with high humidity.
+That means not storing them in bathrooms, basements, attics, or other areas with high humidity.
 If your house has high humidity levels, store your fragrances in a box that is not used for additional protection.

 Keep It In The Box